 **Submit a concept note (between 500 and 1000 words) that explains:

-its rationale (reasons behind the research problem, its purpose, and selection of theories and methods; OR for a dissertation, your defense of your new concept, theory, method and/or practice),
+its rationale and paradigm (reasons behind the research problem, its purpose, and selection of theories and methods; OR for a dissertation, your defense of your new concept, theory, method and/or practice),

 scope (the extent of the area or subject matter including its limitations),